BenoitDuffez/FormBundle/README.md

 Ideal for [Select2](https://select2.github.io/) integration.

+Use version 1.1 for Symfony >= 4.4
-This branch worjs is Symfony 2.8 to 4.4
+Use version 1.0 for Symfony 2.8 to 4.3

 Features
 ========